lineality/Online_Voting_Using_One_Time_Pads/README.md

 (Q: How reliable is OCR?
 Is OCR reliability an issue?
 Is this a strong argument for all-digital and no-conversion process? (can still be printed or saved records etc.)

-A short-form or truncated ballot may contain, e.g.,
+A short-form or truncated ballot may contain: e.g.
 - the number of the option-choice and perhaps
 - a first/last letter in the candidate's name (which could also serve as a check, similar to an empty choice check, if the name-letter does not agree with the number option).
 (also a check against a vote left empty?)